Prep4Tech

 Gather Your Resources

-Bring your calculator, computer, paper and notebook for taking notes.
+Bring your calculator, laptop, paper, and notebook for taking notes.
 Check out the minimum computer requirements for students.

 Come to Campus

-Come to campus and check in by 1:00 p.m.
-(Eastern Time) on August 13.
-You will be able to move into your room that you will live in for the school year.
+Come to campus and check-in/move-in at your designated time on August 15.
+You will be able to move into the room that you will live in for the school year.

 Attend All Course Events

 You are asked to attend all course events.
-In addition to brushing up on your math skills and learning other college survival skills, you will begin networking with other Michigan Tech students, faculty, and staff to accelerate your feeling of commUNITY.
-Learn best practices for time management.
-Get to know Michigan Tech.
+In addition to brushing up on your math skills and learning other college survival skills, you will begin networking with other Michigan Tech students, faculty, and staff to accelerate your feeling of community.

 • Refresh your math skills in big classrooms, small classrooms, outside, and in shared areas throughout the week.